Perfect Diet - Perfect Nutrition

 Strontium is a Breakthrough in Bone Health

 Strontium has been shown to rebuild bone that was being destroyed by metastatic bone cancer.
-This is great news for men with prostate cancer that has metastacised cancer in the bones.
+This is great news for men with prostate cancer that has metastacised in the bones.

 Strontium has been shown to reduce the incidence of cavities in the teeth.
 It also reduces the symptoms of osteoarthritis by improving bone density and improving cartilage metabolism in the joints.

 Important - Supplementing the diet with strontium is advised for everyone including children.
-It is non

 NSI Strontium -- 680 mg per serving- 120 Capsules - Vitacost.